TommyMart/QuizNight_Terminal_App/readme.md

 - operator

-Is used in the app to get an piece of data in a tuple from a sorted list, lambda was initially used but it is not recognised as part of the Pep 8 styling.
+Is used in the app to access a piece of data from a sorted list, lambda was initially used but it is not recognised as part of the Pep 8 styling.
 More info [here](https://docs.python.org/3/library/operator.html).

 ##### Related third party imports